edannenberg/kubler/README.md

 #### Manual Installation

 Kubler has been tested on Gentoo, CoreOS and macOS.
 It should run on all Linux distributions.
+Feel free to open an issue or ask on Discord if you run into problems.

 1. Clone the repo or download/extract the release archive to a location of your choice, i.e.